dotnet/docs-maui/docs/ios/privacy-manifest.md

 # Apple privacy manifest

-Apple has a privacy policy for apps that target iOS on the App Store.
+Apple has a privacy policy for apps that target iOS or tvOS on the App Store.
 It requires the app to include a privacy manifest in the app bundle, that lists the types of data your .NET MAUI app or any third-party SDKs and packages collect, and the reasons for using any required reason APIs.
 If your use of the required reason APIs, or third-party SDKs, isn’t declared in the privacy manifest, your app might be rejected by the App Store.
 For more information about privacy manifests, see [Privacy manifest files](https://developer.apple.com/documentation/bundleresources/privacy_manifest_files) on developer.apple.com.

 Depending on whether you’re using .NET MAUI to develop an app or providing binding packages to use with .NET MAUI apps, the requirement for providing a privacy manifest might differ.

 ## Privacy manifest for .NET MAUI apps

-All .NET MAUI apps that target devices running iOS or iPadOS require a privacy manifest in the app bundle.
+All .NET MAUI apps that target devices running iOS, iPadOS or tvOS require a privacy manifest in the app bundle.
 For more information, see [Add required entries to the privacy manifest](#add-required-entries-to-the-privacy-manifest).

 You'll also need to review your own code, any native code, and data collection and tracking practices and update the privacy manifest accordingly: